Theft

 Class C Misdemeanor Theft

-This can be charged if the value of the stolen property/items/services was worth less than $50.
+This can be charged if the stolen property/items/services were worth less than $50.
 The punishment for this offense in Texas is no more than $500.

 Class B Misdemeanor Theft

-Theft is considered a Class B misdemeanor in Texas if the value of the property/items/services stolen was $50 or more but less than $500, or if the item stolen was a person’s driver’s license or additional ID card.
+In Texas, theft is considered a Class B misdemeanor if the value of the property/items/services stolen was $50 or more but less than $500 or if the item stolen was a person’s driver’s license or additional ID card.

-The punishment for this offense is a jail sentence of no more than 6 months and a fine of no more than $2,000 – or, in some cases, both.
+The punishment for this offense is a jail sentence of no more than six months and a fine of no more than $2,000 – or, in some cases, both.

 Class A Misdemeanor Theft